The ethics of travelling to Burma

-We have been offering travel to Myanmar for the last 15 years, and we always ensured that as little revenue as possible made it in to government hands.
+We have been offering travel to Burma for the last 15 years, and we always ensured that as little revenue as possible made it in to government hands.

 We were always careful to ensure that anyone who travelled to the country was fully aware of the political issues, so they knew what to expect when they travelled.

 Clients always came back captivated and delighted to have travelled and met the humble people of this beautiful land.

 When Aung San Suu Kyi first hinted her acceptance of tourists returning to Burma she stressed that this should be responsible travel, travelling with ‘eyes open’ and actively encouraged what has subsequently been referred to as higher-spend, lower density tourism, which for us is no change to what we were offering before.

 The biggest difference now is that Burma has leapt to the top of lots of people's must-see list and there are simply not enough hotels to meet demand.

 Up until recently, there were sanctions in place against trading with companies that have direct government connections.
 Some of these businesses were connected with tourism.

 We can tell you which hotels and services are owned by government officials if wish to avoid them.
 We prefer not to use hotels and services that have connections with the government, and instead we favour smaller, privately owned entities that include our local family-run partner, who employs over 200 staff.